 Step 8.
 Perform system testing

-Software testing might be a mundane and time-consuming stage, but it is crucial for EHR software success.
+Software testing might be a mundane and time-consuming stage, but it is crucial for EHR software implementation success.
 At this step, dedicated QA specialists will run the system tests to identify and fix software bugs and make your EHR solution more reliable and easier to use.
 Your role at this point is to monitor the process and ensure the services are delivered to you on time.

 Step 9.
 Streamline user adoption with training sessions